P3PSIE/p3psie.github.io/README.md

 - ⚠️ Videos may not be available in all regions
 - ⚠️ If a video is deleted from YouTube, it won't play

+**About YouTube Ads:**
+- ⚠️ **Ads cannot be completely blocked** - YouTube's API doesn't allow ad removal
+- ℹ️ We use privacy-enhanced mode (`youtube-nocookie.com`) which may reduce ads
+- ℹ️ Ads are controlled by video uploaders and YouTube's policies
+- 💡 **To avoid ads entirely**: Use local audio files instead of YouTube videos
+- 💡 **Alternative**: YouTube Premium users won't see ads

 ### For Local Files:
 - ✅ Keep file sizes reasonable (GitHub has repository size limits)
 - ✅ Use MP3 format for best compatibility and compression